Dialling (telephony): Touch tone dial

-Introduced to the public in 1963 by AT&T, Touch-Tone dialing greatly shortened the time of initiating a telephone call.
+Introduced to the public in 1963 by AT&T, Touch-Tone dialling greatly shortened the time of initiating a telephone call.
 It also enabled direct signaling from a telephone across the long-distance network using audio-frequency tones, which was impossible with the rotary dials that generated digital direct current pulses that had to be decoded by the local central office.

 The touch tone key pad has sixteen keys laid out in a four-by-four matrix.
 Each key produces a combination of two audible tone frequencies, determined by their position on the pad.
 Each column and row has a distinct frequency assigned, thus generating a total of sixteen dual-tone multi-frequency (DTMF) signals.
 Early keypads only used the keys with the digits 1 through 9 and 0.
 The extra keys were intended for computer data entry, business functions, and military applications.
 By 1967, the keys with the asterisk (*) and hash (#) were added on all subscriber telephone sets.
 The keys A, B, C, D were used as priority signals (FO, F, I, and P) in the Automatic Voice Network (AUTOVON) of the US military.

-Initial pushbutton designs employed mechanical switches, so that each button activated certain combinations of capacitors and inductors of an oscillator, while later versions used semiconductor logic chips to synthesize the frequencies.
+Initial push button designs employed mechanical switches, so that each button activated certain combinations of capacitors and inductors of an oscillator, while later versions used semiconductor logic chips to synthesize the frequencies.
 The tones are decoded by the receiver to determine the keys pressed by the user.

 For example, the key 1 produces a superimposition of tones of 697 and 1209 hertz (Hz).